Nyassia

 Niassia (also spelled Nyassia) is a village and commune in Ziguinchor Department, Ziguinchor Region, Casamance, Senegal.

 Administration

 Niassia is the capital of the rural community of Niassia and Niassia district.
-The commune contains villages such as Badème, Bassere, Kadiene, Goudoume, Atoure, Toubacouta, Babonda, Djililo and Bagame.
+The commune contains villages such as Badème, Bassere, Bougnack, Kadiene, Goudoume, Atoure, Toubacouta, Babonda, Djililo and Bagame.
 The current president of the Nyassia Rural Community (as of January 2013) is Parfait Sagna.

 Geography

 The nearest towns are Bafikane, Badionkoton, Katio, Etome, and Kailou.